Best camera drones 2024: Embrace the best aerial camera technology

 🔎 The DJI Mini 4 Pro is an incredible sub-250g drone offering excellent image quality and pro-level camera features.
 It may not be as good as the Mavic 3 series drones, but it's subject to far fewer restrictions than larger and heavier models. ★★★★½

-As confirmed in our hands-on DJI Mini 4 Pro review, the image quality produced by the Mini 4 Pro is impressive given the drone's small size.
+In our hands-on DJI Mini 4 Pro review, we noted that the image quality produced by the Mini 4 Pro is impressive given the drone's small size.
 The 12/48MP 1/1.3-inch sensor with large 2.4μm pixels is highly capable in bright and low light conditions, and high ISO handling is nothing short of impressive.
 Even the highest settings are virtually noise-free, which means you can shoot at any ISO setting without fear of image degradation.

 The camera offers an equivalent focal length of 24mm with a fixed f/1.7 aperture and can be rotated 90° for portrait format shooting.
 Video can be captured in Standard and flat 10-bit D-Log M color profiles at up to 4K at up to 100fps for slow-motion capture.
 You can capture in both Raw and JPEG formats with full manual control of the camera available for both photo and video capture.